 As our Community Grocer concept evolves over time, we have interpreted a need to specialise our offering further.
 The Olive Branch Deli, in response and under the umbrella guidance of being a grocer for it's community, is composed of the following branches of specialisation, which in themselves are constantly evolving and specialising further:

 ...the Pantry Our close proximity to some of the city's most prestigious restaurants and chefs has inspired us to curate a culinary pantry with over 15 000 unique ingredients, tools, utensils and plating mechanisms catering to a wide array of culinary styles, cuisines and applications.
 This includes both local and internationally sourced products tailored to professionals executing product and menu development as well as home-chefs bringing their favorite recipes to life.
+A humbling byproduct of this exposure to quality brands from around the world has manifested itself within a growing desire to share our experiences with local producers.
+By offering guidance in areas such as labelling, packaging design and entry to market, we aspire to act as a launchpad for young brands choosing to operate within the conscious food landscape.

 ...the Dispensary Just as important as the alternative food movement has been, the Olive Branch Deli is a firm proponent of the shift towards integrative medicine and the emphasis it places on the healing potential of what we choose to eat.
 To this extent, we have consulted with local holistic and natural-medicine practitioners to curate a selection of prescribed ingredients highlighting the link between food, nutrition and our overall health.
 Creating a healthy environment for our gut's microbiota and strengthening our immune systems are of primary concern when dealing with the origins, prevention, and treatment of chronic diseases.
 Our dispensary of gastronomic-healing foods includes a variety of fermented products (kimchi, sauerkraut, probiotic yogurts, kombucha, kefir, natto, tempeh, lacto-fermented pickles), collagen-rich bone broths, tonics, teas, tinctures, superfoods, spices, fresh produce (ginger, garlic, chillies, lemons) as well as a wide variety of pure therapeutic-grade essential oils for aromatherapy, medicinal use and body care.